kalininalab/spherecon/README.md

 --bb:   Backbone only version of SphereCon.
 Needs only coordinates of the C alpha atoms.

 --dm:   Distance matrix version of SphereCon.
 Takes a distance matrix as input instead of a PDB file.
+        File for distance matrix has to be in the following format:
+                SEQ [amino acid sequence]
+                [residue nr 1] [residue nr 2] [distance value in angstrom] ...
+        Example:
+                SEQ TGLRWGGDGIVQIVANNAIVGGWNSTDIFTEAGKHITSN
+                4 9 12.641
+                5 8 10.656
+                5 9 12.616
+                5 10 13.342
+                5 37 11.964

 ### Using as library
 spherecon can be simply imported by